Danny Bawa Chrisnanta

-Danny Bawa Chrisnanta (born 30 December 1988) is a retired Singaporean badminton player.
+Danny Bawa Chrisnanta (born 30 December 1988) is an Indonesian-born Singaporean former badminton player and coach.

 Career

 Danny competed at the 2014 and 2018 Commonwealth Games, where he captured a bronze medal in the mixed team and a silver medal in the men's doubles events in 2014.
 He is also the 2019 mixed doubles national champion with his partner Tan Wei Han.

 Chrisnanta spent the later part of his career playing Men's Doubles with Andy Kwek.
 On 27 May 2022, he announced on his Instagram page that he had left the national team.
 The 2021 Southeast Asian Games was his final tournament, where he played Men's Doubles with Kwek in the Individual and Team events.

 Personal life

 Born in Indonesia, Chrisnanta emigrated to Singapore in 2007 and became a citizen in 2013.